After the Gold Rush: Release

-According to the Neil Young Archives, After the Gold Rush was released on September 19, 1970.
-One month later, on October 24, the lead single "Only Love Can Break Your Heart" entered the Billboard Hot 100 chart.
+Lead single "Only Love Can Break Your Heart" entered the Billboard Hot 100 chart on October 24, 1970.
 An outtake version of "Birds" recorded at the initial Sunset Sound sessions has now been added to the album on the Neil Young Archives website, as have two versions of the song "Wonderin'".
+The Sunset Sound "Birds" was first released, accidentally, as the B-Side of the "Only Love Can Break Your Heart" single.